 This unique combination provides both professional development opportunities and community engagement.
 That community engagement extends beyond our chorus as the audience they bring with them are often having their first opera experience – their excitement is wonderful to feel.

-Each year the Toronto City Opera presents at least two fully staged operas, with great attention to detail and musical integrity.
-Our program is now divided into two streams - Chorus and Soloists.
+Each year the Toronto City Opera presents at least two fully staged operas, with great attention to staging and musical integrity.
+Our program has two streams - Chorus and Soloists.

 If you like to sing and want to get involved in a fully staged opera then this is your chance.
 This opportunity is ideal for adults of all ages, experience and voice types.